-The Dust Management Plan requires use of water trucks to suppress dust during disturbance of surface soils, access roads to be watered, speed of vehicles on unsealed surfaces to be restricted, and soil stripping to be limited to areas required for the development of the mine activities.
+The requirements of the Dust Management Plan has been implemented for the project area and activities with use of water trucks to suppress dust during disturbance of surface soils, treatment of access roads for dust suppression, speed of vehicles on unsealed surfaces is restricted, and soil stripping is limited to areas required for the development of the mine activities.

-Water trucks were observed to be in use on the site inspection conducted during the audit, vehicle speed signs were installed on the access roads to the work areas (20 kph) and soil stripping had only occurred in areas where the mine design required clearance for the current works.
+Water trucks were observed to be in use on the site inspection conducted during the audit, vehicle speed signs were installed on the access roads to the work areas (20 kph), and land disturbance and soil stripping has only occurred in areas where the mine design required clearance for the current works.